The Best Places to Buy or Sell Used Wedding Dresses Online

-I love how easy it is to list your dress.
-It only takes a few minutes and you’re guided through the entire process.
+We love how easy it is to list your dress.
+It only takes a few minutes, and you’re guided through the entire process.
 With the in-built messaging system, buyers and sellers can chat and exchange photos safely without sharing personal contact details and worrying about scams.
 When you’ve found a buyer, simply connect your PayPal account for secure payment.
-The best bit is you get to keep 100% of the sale when your dress sells unlike some of the other sites.
+The best bit is you get to keep 100% of the sale when your dress sells, unlike some of the other sites.

 Selling wedding dresses is easier than you think with Stillwhite’s simple flat fee of $20 for a standard listing!
 So join thousands of newlyweds and turn your once-loved wedding gown into another bride’s something borrowed by posting it on Stillwhite.com.

 Shopping for a used wedding dress on StillWhite:

 StillWhite is the world’s largest wedding dress resale marketplace, so there’s a huge assortment of used and even new dresses to browse.
 They source dresses from all around the world so you’re more likely to find the dress of your dreams within its virtual aisles.
 This online bridal consignment boutique even shows you the percentage you’re saving on each gown when you browse the listings.
 So savvy!

 - Fees: $19.99 listing fee (one-time), 30% commission on the sale price

 - Payment Method: NN processes all payments and pays sellers by PayPal or check when your dress sells.
 They also offer installment payments through Affirm.